senkmp/predictive-modeling-for-mushroom-data/README.md

 Seaborn

-I have solved this problem is the following way:
+I have solved this problem in the following way:

    First of all, I analysed the train data set.
 First I plotted the histogram for categorical variables and kernel density plot for continuous variables.
 Basically, I wanted to analyse the distribution of these variables.
 From these plots, I observed that: